HaxeFlixel/flixel-docs/documentation/02_handbook/12-mobile-targets.html.md

 With the penetration of mobile devices in the world ignoring mobile targets for your games and applications is ignoring a huge audience.

 Mobile devices even though amazing have particular bottlenecks not present on desktop targets.
-The bottleneck most significant to HaxeFlixel games is the low powered cpu.
-HaxeFlixel's answer to this is to make use of gpu acceleration provided by OpenFL.
+The bottleneck most significant to HaxeFlixel games is the low powered CPU.
+HaxeFlixel's answer to this is to make use of GPU acceleration provided by OpenFL.

 #### CPU